Pouki8/TypeScript-Zapata-apprentissage/README.md

 ## Level 1

 - Which are the different primitive data types in TypeScript?
-There are three main types of very common primitive data: string, data, and booleans.
+There are three main types of very common primitive data: string, data, and booleans (Null and underfined).
 Number corresponds to numbers.
 There is no int or float in typescript. exemple : let message: string = "Hello World";
 let nombre: number = 5;